devcontainers/spec/proposals/feature-dependencies.md

 #### Identifying Dependencies - OCI Registry

-To speed up dependency resolution, Features [published to an OCI registry](https://containers.dev/implementors/features-distribution/#oci-registry) will have an annotation added to their manifest.
-This annotation will be an escaped JSON object of the entire `dependsOn` object in the Feature's `devcontainer-feature.json`.
+To speed up dependency resolution, all Features [published to an OCI registry](https://containers.dev/implementors/features-distribution/#oci-registry) will have their entire `devcontainer-feature.json` serialized and added as an annotation..

 The orchestrating tool can use this annotation to resolve the Feature's dependencies without having to download and extract the Feature's tarball.

-More specifically, an [annotation](https://github.com/opencontainers/image-spec/blob/main/annotations.md) named `dev.containers.dependsOn` will be populated on the manifest when published by an implementing tool.
-If no annotation is present on a Feature's manifest, the orchestrating tool may deduce the Feature has no dependencies.
+More specifically, an [annotation](https://github.com/opencontainers/image-spec/blob/main/annotations.md) named `dev.containers.metadata` will be populated on the manifest when published by an implementing tool.
+This annotation is the escaped JSON object of the entire `devcontainer-feature.json` as it appears during the [packaging stage](https://containers.dev/implementors/features-distribution/#packaging).

-An example manifest with the `dev.containers.dependsOn` annotation:
+An example manifest with the `dev.containers.metadata` annotation:

 ```json
 {